Community Handbook 2017

 - To provide supervision to OneSpirit ministers, via one to one, peer or group supervision options, either in person or via technology;

-- To provide additional and specific spiritual direction and support to a student, at the request of the seminary leader;
+- To provide additional and specific spiritual direction and support to a student, at the request of the faculty;

-- To provide additional and specific spiritual direction to a minister experiencing difficulty, at the request of the Faculty Lead.
+- To provide additional and specific spiritual direction to a minister experiencing difficulty, at the request of the focaliser team;

 We see supervision as a mutually agreed process in which the supervisor meets regularly with the supervisee to support the latter in being more effective in their ministry and practice with clients.
 Good supervision enables spiritual counsellors and ministers to develop and deepen their own practice at the practical, professional and profound levels of insight, understanding and self-awareness.
 It helps guide the counsellor/minister, and protects the client/public and OneSpirit from inappropriate interventions and actions.
 It is a form of professional reflection that honours the wisdom, knowledge and experience of all three people/ groups involved in the arrangement, (supervisor, supervisee and client).
 It is an opportunity for innovation and creativity.
 It allows ministers counselling to both realise their potential and identify their limitations.
 It prevents this work from becoming an isolated individual experience.